Hounds

 Not many dogs have a coat as long as the Afghan Hound’s and when properly groomed, it’s breathtaking!
 It has a very fine texture like human hair and is very silky.
 Apart from the back, the entire body of the Afghan is covered in fur, even the feet and ears.

 As you can expect, the long silky coat of the Afghan requires a lot of grooming.
-A few hours of brushing will be needed each week to prevent mats, and tangles, and to remove debris.
+A few hours of brushing will be needed each week to prevent mats, tangles, and to remove debris.

 The secret to keeping the coat looking beautiful is ensuring it stays tangle-free and clean.
 Regular baths with special canine shampoo and conditioner will be needed.